 2017: James debuts and performs in Las Vegas at the Golden Nugget in the showroom, February on and was well received by the ticket holders and other vocalists alike.
 Wayne Newton states that James has such a unique voice and compares it to have similar traits and delivery as Sinatra.

-2018: James Anthony and management hire orchestrators to arrange and rearrange music for a concert orchestra and a fresh new sound.
-James is performing a very unique selection of Nelson Riddle, Billy May, Don Costa, Stephen Sondheim arrangements that Frank Sinatra made famous.
-James Anthony performs these songs with his 50 piece concert orchestra to give audiences the true taste of a Sinatra concert in the highest honor that a tribute vocalist can offer and working with high-level industry professional union and non-union musicians, librarians, conductors, designers, technical and stage management to bring the show to life.
+2018: James Anthony is working with orchestrators to rearrange a very unique selection of music for a concert orchestra and a fresh new sound.
+Songs and arrangements chosen are from Nelson Riddle, Axel Stordahl, Jimmy Van Heusen, Billy May, Don Costa, Stephen Sondheim, Jerome Kern, John Kander, Jacques Revaux/Paul Anka and others that Frank Sinatra made famous.
+James Anthony performs these songs with the Carlos Lopez orchestra to give audiences the true taste of a Sinatra concert in the highest honor a vocalist can offer while working with high-level industry professional union and non-union musicians, librarians, conductors, designers, technical and stage management to bring the show to life.

-James Anthony is one of the last real Torch Singers to perform the classic saloon style torch songs with phrasing that will touch your emotions and will perform the beautiful ballads and Broadway songs that will touch your heart with his warm baritone voice.
+James Anthony aims to please the audience and is one of the last real Torch Singers to perform the classic torch songs, beautiful ballads and Broadway songs with phrasing that will touch your emotions and your heart with his vibrant baritone voice.

 Folks, please join the mailing list and we will send an email blast when we are in your area.